search

 Placing the Billboard

 We recommend starting with this step.
-Placing the Billboard in the scene is the most basic and one of the most important steps.
+Placing the Billboard in the scene is both the most basic and one of the most important steps.

 Transformation